-When I am grumpy or ungrateful, I become grumpier and more ungrateful when I think about it.
+When I am lacking an abundance of grace, am grumpy or ungrateful, I become grumpier and more ungrateful when I think about it.
 I start believing and knowing that’s how I feel, which guides my actions.
 I switch my thoughts to, “I choose to take great care of my children, and that means this comes with it.”
 It’s amazing how powerful your thoughts are.
 I go from being stuck in the grumpy to grateful that I get to do “hard things.”
 My thoughts guide my actions, and if that’s the case, I want my actions to be loving and full of grace.

 What I find is that when I work really hard on my intentionality, it’s MUCH easier to give myself grace in those moments when I’m having a hard time.
 It’s much easier to say “this is a hard day/moment,” and move on from it.
 I’m much easier on myself when I don’t respond in a loving way, when I yell, when I’m impatient, etc. because I know I work hard to give my children a grateful, loving mom with an abundance of grace.